Skip to content

 Generic leadership outcomes.
 Haas values collaborative leadership.
 If your leadership essay ends with "and we achieved the result" without addressing what happened to the people you led, you've described an accomplishment, not leadership.

-For the full Berkeley Haas Accelerated Access Program breakdown — acceptance rate, what they weight, and Oba's take — see the Berkeley Haas school guide.
-For direct feedback on your essay drafts, get an essay review.
+The playbook's essay module covers how to write a "why deferred" argument that is specific to your goals rather than a generic endorsement of the program.
+For the full Berkeley Haas Accelerated Access Program breakdown, see the Berkeley Haas school guide.
+For direct feedback on your essay drafts, get an essay review or reach out for coaching.

 Obafemi Ajayi